-The Group has not recognised its share of loss after tax of an associate for the financial year of RM19,000 (2019: Profit after tax of RM8,000) as the share of accumulated losses of the associate of RM873,000 has exceeded the carrying amount of the investment.
+The Group has not recognised its share of profit after tax of an associate for the financial year of RM28,000 (2020: Loss after tax of RM19,000) as the share of accumulated losses of the associate of RM845,000 (2020: accumulated loss of RM 873,000) had exceeded the carrying amount of the investment.
+Hence, the current year's share of profit after tax of the associate was used to offset against the Group's share of accumulated losses in the associate that were previously not recognised.
 The cost of the investment was RM24,500 and has been fully written down.

-The Group's unrecognised cumulative share of losses of the associate based on unaudited results of the associate is RM873,000 (2019: RM854,000).
+The Group's unrecognised cumulative share of losses of the associate based on unaudited results of the associate is RM845,000 (2020: RM873,000).